If you don’t have a blog yet, you are missing out! A blog can be a great tool to grow both personally and professionally. For instance:

 Now you need to get a hosting company.
 You pay a monthly fee in order to host your site files on the company servers, and that is what keeps your site online.
 Choosing a good hosting company is vital for the success of your blog, as the hosting plan will directly affect the loading speed of your site and consequently your users experience.

-I recommend HostGator, as it’s one of the largest and best hosting companies around.
+I recommend WP Engine (review), as it’s one of the largest and best hosting companies around.
 Their plans are customized for WordPress users (the software you’ll be using on your blog), and are quite affordable.
-Click here to get the basic plan for just $4.49/month (30% discount over regular price).

 3. Install WordPress and choose a theme